marvisvault/marvis-vault/README.md

 ## 🧩 Contributing

 Pull requests welcome!
-Check out the [roadmap](https://docs.marvisvault.com/roadmap) and open issues — or suggest your own.
+Open issues — or suggest your own on GitHub.

 ---